yoshakami/MKDD/README.md

 mkdd_checkpoint_swap.py ------ Given a bol file, it swap all left and right coordinates of all checkpoints between the two offsets entered

 patcher-fix.py --------------- Browse from your current directory to max 9 subdirectories, and rename all file types used in custom track to their name in Yoshi2's patcher

-print bti format.py ---------- Show info from all bti files in current directory

 .